 Seed Funding Program

 The I-CREWS Seed Funding allows the program to respond to new opportunities and/or pursue high-risk, high-impact research projects.
 Idaho EPSCoR will coordinate an application process once per year in project Years 1-4.
 Eligibility includes individuals currently involved in I-CREWS as well as those not yet involved.
-To receive seed funding awards, an applicant must demonstrate synergy with ongoing I-CREWS efforts, including those to broaden participation, foster convergence research, and foster inter-institutional collaboration.
+To receive seed funding awards, an applicant must demonstrate synergy with ongoing I-CREWS efforts, including those to enhance participation, foster convergence research, and foster inter-institutional collaboration.

 Types of Awards